Alternative Strategies for Discussion Boards

 In correspondence drafts on discussion boards, students may be asked to author a workforce-relevant piece of correspondence.
 For example, in a business course, students could be asked to craft a memo or an email to a particular audience.
 In an education course, students could be asked to format a grant proposal.

 After drafts are posted, ask students to critique each other’s work and provide feedback.
-Structured peer evaluation can be a powerful tool and gives students the opportunity to learn from one another’s experiences and creations.
+Structured peer evaluation can be a powerful tool, as it gives students the opportunity to learn from one another’s experiences and creations.

 If you are interested in utilizing this format, consider providing a clear and comprehensive rubric for the evaluation.
 Ask specific questions and guide students in how to create powerful feedback for their peers.